patchthecode/patchthecode.github.io/index.md

 * Found bugs?
 Then [open a new issue](https://github.com/patchthecode/JTAppleCalendar/issues/new) on github
 * Feeling even more thankful?
 Pay for my [cup of coffee](https://github.com/patchthecode/JTAppleCalendar/wiki/Support) :)

+## Have you developed a cool looking calendar with this library?
+* [Add your images/gifs here](https://github.com/patchthecode/JTAppleCalendar/issues/216) so others can see it.
+Your calendar maybe be featured on the front page :)
+* Have a look at [past user-uploads here](https://github.com/patchthecode/JTAppleCalendar/issues/2).

 ## Features
 ---